Raphael-Boichot/SGTE-ThermDoc-database/README.md

 **Scripting**

 Commands can of course be scripted and ran as a batch, see **[./Codes/Script.m](/Codes/Script.m)** for example of script containing several commands.

-Papers are listed by years to ease the reading and a command to extract certain years would have no purpose.
-These simple commands must cover 99% of the needs of database users.
+Scripts are stored as .m files.

 ## Database maintenance for administrators